muffinresearch/ffos-proxy/README.md

 *Note: a slicker setup to be added in due course*

-* clone this repo and cd into it.
+* Clone this repo and cd into it.
+* Copy your generated cert into the certs directory.
 * Run `npm install`
-* Run command with `bin/ffos-proxy`
+* Run command with `bin/ffos-proxy` to see the options.